 The NTTAA also seeks to make innovation profitable — especially by inventive people and organizations that apply the results of federal research.
 The US Patent and Trademark Office was one of the original administrative offices recognized in Section 8, Clause 8, of the US Constitution “…to promote the progress of science and useful arts, by securing for limited times to authors and inventors the exclusive right to their respective writing and discoveries”

-We have explained the reciprocal relationship between standardization and innovation in previous publications and have given many concrete examples in this website about how we have put ANSI processes to work.
+Perspective: We have explained the reciprocal relationship between standardization and innovation in previous publications and have given many concrete examples in this website about how we participated in the leading practice discovery due processes accredited by ANSI.
 We have had the process explained to our industry personally by the President and CEO of ANSI at the Ross School of Business in October 2014.
-In a sense, ANSI ensures a “liquidity of ideas” in technological spaces similar to the way the FOREX exchange provides a balanced, open and transparent process for all materially affected stakeholders in the financial markets.
+In a sense, ANSI due processes ensure a “liquidity of ideas” in technological spaces similar to the way the FOREX exchange provides a balanced, open and transparent process for all materially affected stakeholders in the financial markets.

 In the processes that govern infrastructure markets it is relatively easy for manufacturer, insurance, and labor interests to be “in the market” — they simply build the cost of retaining intellectual property (i.e. subject matter experts, lobbyists, thought leaders, etc.) into the price we pay for their product or service.
 The same is true for the Building Inspector, Fire Marshall or other Compliance Officer.
 These interests bring “life” to consensus by putting them in service of public safety.
 The public safety budget is always included in the cost of running a unit of government.